• About ASCA

 Helping Students in Troubling Times

 Here are some suggestions and resources to consider as you provide ongoing support to your students.
-Before you take any action, review your school and district policies to be sure you don’t violate any policies as you help your students.
-For example, some districts have policies prohibiting faculty from talking about politics with students.
-In addition, consult with your district to discover any guidance or response initiatives it has in place so your actions align with school and district programs.
+Before you take any action, consult with your district to discover any guidance or response initiatives it has in place so your actions align with school and district programs.

-• For students of some populations, the election results brought not just anxiety and despair, but fear for the future.
-During an emotional period like this, it is important to remind students that their strong emotions will pass and therefore they must refrain from drastic or risky behaviors that could have long-term consequences.
+• During an emotional period, it is important to remind students that their strong emotions will pass and therefore they must refrain from drastic or risky behaviors that could have long-term consequences.
 If they feel they’ve suffered an emotional loss, they must give themselves time to heal.

 • Don’t provide assurances you can’t ensure.
 If students are fearful, don’t tell them, “Everything will be okay.”
 For some students, the dangers they fear are very real.
 However, you can help them find positive ways to address their fears.